-- To provide our Services: For example, to set up your account, to analyze a credit report, email a file, send a text message, or offer analytics;
+- To provide our Services: For example, to set up your account, to analyze or obtain a credit report, email a file, send a text message, or offer analytics;

 - To further develop our Services: For example, ensuring that existing features work well and developing new features and products;

 - To monitor and analyze trends: For example, to better understand how users interact with our Services;

 - To monitor and protect the security of our Services: For example, to detect and prevent illegal activities, fight spam, and protect the rights and property of Jump Credit and others;

 - To communicate with you: For example through an email to provide you with support and updates about our services;

 - To personalize your experience using our Services: For example, to let you know about a new feature we're releasing, or to customize your use of the software.